THE BRITISH ASSOCIATION OF FRIENDS OF MUSEUMS

-BAFM is here to help, encourage, inform and advise Friends, supporters and volunteers of museums, galleries, and other cultural organisations in all sections of our UK heritage..
+BAFM is here to help, encourage, inform and assist Friends, supporters and volunteers of museums, galleries, and other cultural organisations in all sections of our UK heritage..

 Read BAFM’s formal Constitution in full.